 We are proud to have been awarded the Investors in Pupils award.

-In June 2018, Cockburn were re-assessed and gained full accreditation with no action points for improvement.
+In June 2018, Cockburn School were successful in a self-validation assessment and secured a 'Proficient' Investors in Pupils accreditation and gained full accreditation with no action points for improvement.

 September 2020: IIP reps were being nominated for each form group and they are responsible for the up keep of the form folder and form board.